 Getting connected at university is an important way to make the most of your university experience.
 Make friends in your courses so you can help each other throughout your studies.
 Share information and discuss coursework and readings with them.
 Attending social events and joining a club will also build your friendship network.
 University isn’t all about study and it’s a good idea to get involved with the University of South Australia’s Student Association or UniSA Sport.

-Handy Tip: Find out the latest student events on the 'Student Experience' website.
+Handy Tip: Find out the latest student events on the 'Student Life' website.

 9. Get connected

 Get connected with UniSA’s official Facebook, Twitter and Instagram channels to find out the latest news and events.
 Also keep an eye out for the Student Life e-newsletter delivered straight to you inbox which highlights the latest events and news in the UniSA community.

 Handy Tip: Like and follow UniSA's official social media channels.